 construction workers can build in a month.
 The anointing brings conviction,

-faith and strength of heart and mind to those who hear it, who are enabled to
+faith and strength of heart and salvation to those who believe it, but without the anointing it is just

-men and women spouting Bible passages.
+people spouting Bible passages.
 The anointing furnishes proof that the

 obey the Holy Spirit, the anointing will erode to nothing through